The Auditor (usually only one person) reviews the club's finances annually and advises the Treasurer.

 maintains nine sites around town.
 The chairperson organizes teams of members and assigns them a

-perennials.
+shrubs.
 Then the team members take turns tending the site all summer.
 Some sites only need

 watering, some need weeding and dead-heading.
 This is a large committee so that the amount of